 - Bessie Moxham, a 68-year-old spinster and domestic servant from Legan, died of senile decay in August 1908.

-- A girl named Anne was born to a woman named Eliza Moxham in Kilglass townland on 23 December 1879; no father is given (suggesting illegitimacy) and Anne’s fate is unknown.
+- A girl named Anne was born to a woman called Eliza Moxham in Kilglass townland on 23 December 1879; no father was given.
+Anne – ‘illegitimate daughter of Thomas Whelahan and __ Moxam (Protestant)’ – was baptised on Christmas Day in Legan Roman Catholic Church.
+Anne’s fate is unknown.